 Walnuts, almonds, and other nuts

 The walnuts, almonds, and other nuts can reduce blood cholesterol because they are rich in polyunsaturated fatty acids.
-Eating about a handful of nuts a day can reduce the risk of heart disease.
+Eating a handful of nuts a day can reduce the risk of heart disease.
 All are rich in calories, so you have to be careful not to eat too much.

 The olive oil contains a potent mix of antioxidants that can lower your bad cholesterol (LDL).
 The American Heart Association (AHA) recommends using about 2 tablespoons (23 grams) of olive oil a day, instead of other fats in the diet for its health benefits.
 Olive oil is rich in calories, so you should not consume more than the recommended amount.